Kingdom of Mapungubwe

 The Kingdom of Mapungubwe (pronounced /mɑː'puːnguːbweɪ/ mah-POON-goob-weh) was an ancient (Note: Ancient as a time period is relative to the region.
 Sources that refer to Mapungubwe as ancient:) state located at the confluence of the Shashe and Limpopo rivers in present day South Africa, south of Great Zimbabwe.
 The capital's population was 5,000 by 1250, and the state likely covered 30,000 km2.

+Around 1000 CE, some Leopard's Kopje people moved across the Limpopo to Bambandyanalo where they practiced agropastoralism, moving large cattle herds to other communities' grazing land which fostered socio-political relations, while also engaging in the Indian Ocean trade via Swahili city-states on the East African coast.
+Over the centuries, increased wealth among the growing population produced inequalities for which Bambandyanalo's spatial arrangement was unsuited.

-The Mapungubwe elite further institutionalised rainmaking into the development of sacral kingship, and the kingdom exported gold and ivory into the Indian Ocean trade via Swahili city-states on the East African coast.
-Although traditionally assumed to have been the first kingdom in Southern Africa, excavations in the same region at Mapela Hill show evidence for sacral kingship nearly 200 years earlier.
-Following unknown events and shifting trade routes north around 1300, Mapungubwe's population scattered.
-In the present day they are often associated with the Kalanga (Shona), Tshivhula, and Venda peoples.
+Around 1220, amid a dry period, the Mapungubwe elite moved to settle the top of Mapungubwe Hill, followed by the population who settled the surrounding land below.
+Hills often served as rainmaking sites, and Mapungubwe Hill became the sole such site; its habitation by the leader was substantial in the development of sacred kingship.
+A large amount of wealth was accumulated via tributes, facilitated by the Limpopo-Shashe confluence being a trade centre, and ivory and gold was exported to the east coast.
+Following unknown events and shifting trade routes north around 1300, Mapungubwe's population migrated elsewhere.
+In the present day they are often associated with the Kalanga (Shona) and Venda peoples.

 Despite locals having knowledge of the sacred site, Mapungubwe was only rediscovered by the scientific community and colonial government in 1933.
 The Mapungubwe Collection of artefacts found at the archaeological site is housed in the Mapungubwe Museum in Pretoria.
 The site is located in the Mapungubwe National Park in South Africa, on the border with Zimbabwe and Botswana.
+Although traditionally assumed to have been the first state in Southern Africa, excavations in the same region at Mapela Hill show evidence for sacral kingship nearly 200 years earlier.

 Etymology

 Its original name is not known.
-The site was called Mapungubwe following archaeological naming conventions, (Note: Sites are often given the name of the farm on which they're found, or another local name.) and extended to the kingdom.
+The site was called Mapungubwe following archaeological naming conventions, (Note: Sites are often given the name of the farm on which they're found, or another local name.) and this was extended to the kingdom.
 Mapungubwe means "a place of (many) jackals".
 In various Bantu languages, "-pungubwe" refers to jackals.
 "Jackal" is phunguwe in Venda, while in Northern Sotho it is phukubje.

+Geography

+The area surrounding Mapungubwe, near the Limpopo River, is today dry and experiences low rainfall.
+It comprises sandstone hills, Kalahari sands, and scrubland.
+From 1000 CE to 1200 CE, the area saw higher rainfall, facilitating growth in vegetation which brought with it animals such as warthogs, wildebeests, and buffalo (as well as tsetse flies).
+Flooding from the Limpopo dispersed nutrients throughout the floodplain, including in the Mapungubwe Valley which had soils ranging from sandy to clay, meaning farming could be practised all year round.